djaiss/officelife-documentation/source/docs/values.md

 # Values {#values}

 OfficeLife is a one-man company.
-My project, my baby, in fact.
 In everything that I do, I try to follow the following values.

-* Color is not important.
+* Developer comes first.
+OfficeLife is made for developers, by developers.